nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Format: `add f/ITEM {c/CALORIES} {d/DD-MM-YYYY} {t/HHMM}` adds a Food Item consumed with its respective calories on the given date (`DD-MM-YYYY`) and time (`HHMM`).

 ❗ The input date `DD-MM-YYYY` must be within the past 7 days (including today).
-For example, if today date is `07-11-2021`, then the input date must be within `01-11-2021` to `07-11-2021`. ([more details](#6-data-limits))
+For example, if today's date is `07-11-2021`, then the input date must be within `01-11-2021` to `07-11-2021`. ([more details](#6-data-limits))